Musbah bint Nasser

 Abdullah went on to take two more wives.
-He married Princess Suzdil Khanum in 1913 (daughter of 'Ali) and Nahda bint Uman in 1949 (a Sudanese lady), making Musbah his senior wife.
+He married Princess Suzdil Khanum in 1913 (daughter of 'Ali) and Nahda bint Uman in 1949 (a Sudanese woman), making Musbah his senior wife.
 On 25 May 1946, Abdullah was proclaimed King of Jordan and Musbah, as his first wife, became Queen of Jordan.

-Queen Musbah died on 15 March 1961 in Irbid, Jordan.
+Musbah died on 15 March 1961 in Irbid, Jordan.